Driving Park: Residential

 In the early years of Driving Park, the jobs offered by the racetrack brought in its first residents.
 What started as more of an area for recreation turned into a more valuable residential area.
 When the racetrack was sold to the Driving Park Realty Company in 1926, the land was subdivided.
 Unique homes began to rise west of Fairwood Avenue, attracting middle-class shop owners and professionals.

 As of January 2012, there were a total of 218 vacant homes in Driving Park according to the city's code-enforcement office.

 Current residents are hopeful that the Nationwide Children's Hospital expansion and improvements along Livingston Avenue will attract hospital employees to the area.

 Recreation

-The Driving Park and Recreation Center is located next to the railroad inside of the district and is a part of the Columbus Recreations and Parks facilities.
-In order to gain access to the facilities one must purchase a leisure card.
+The Driving Park and Recreation Center is located next to the railroad inside of the district and is one of the Columbus Recreations and Parks facilities.
+In order to gain access to the facilities, one must purchase a leisure card.
 There are many programs and classes geared towards children and young adults such as basketball, cooking, weight lifting, and line dancing.